-When a Chapter 7 bankruptcy is filed, an impartial bankruptcy trustee is appointed to oversee and administer the case.
+When a debtor files a Chapter 7 bankruptcy, the court appoints a bankruptcy trustee to oversee and administer the case.
 The Chapter 7 bankruptcy trustee has many responsibilities that come with this appointment, including ensuring that your paperwork is accurate and selling property that you’re not entitled to keep for the benefit of your creditors.

-Here are the main duties of the bankruptcy trustee in Chapter 7 bankruptcy.
+Here are the primary duties of the bankruptcy trustee in Chapter 7 bankruptcy.

-When you file bankruptcy you file a petition and other papers with the court disclosing your personal and financial information.
-Your bankruptcy papers include information about your debts, your property, your income, and the state of your financial affairs.
-In addition to filing your papers with the court, you usually must send the bankruptcy trustee things that will substantiate the information you provide in your paperwork, such as paystubs, tax returns, and information about your assets.
+Filing for bankruptcy involves completing a petition and other types of bankruptcy paperwork.
+In these documents, you’ll disclose personal and financial information about your debts, property, income, and the state of your financial affairs.
+Also, you’ll likely have to send the bankruptcy trustee things that will substantiate the information you provide in your paperwork, such as paystubs, tax returns, and information about your assets.